zz-systems/LibSolowej.Unity/README.md

 [LibSolowej](https://github.com/zz-systems/solowej) is a config-driven, parallelized, vectorized, partially extended, partially incomplete (still in development!) port of LibNoise.

-Please keep in mind, that this release is a **Preview/Alpha Release** and feel free to report issues and bugs to the [Issue tracker on GitHub](https://github.com/zz-systems/gorynych/issues)
+Please keep in mind, that this release is a **Preview/Alpha Release** and feel free to report issues and bugs to the [Issue tracker on GitHub](https://github.com/zz-systems/LibSolowej.Unity/issues)

 You can find the original LibNoise.Unity [here](https://github.com/ricardojmendez/LibNoise.Unity).
 Most of the documentation and examples apply to LibSolowej.Unity as well.

 ## Example usage

+### Preparation
+Drop the solowej.dll (windows) or libsolowej.so (linux) into the unity project **root**, beneath the Assets, Bin, Library, etc.. floders

 ### (Singleton) Instantiation
 ```C#